Not as common calls of the common pipistrelle

 Second: Date of recording: 2024-09-09 Recorded by: Victor Bonaccorso Audio file: 933072

 More calls with a trill-like nature were recorded near a maternity roost were at least 44 adult common pipistrelles reside.
 It appears as if these calls first make an upward opening parabola followed by a downward opening parabola.
 They were emitted numerous times enough to not be a coincidence.
 They could be the lower part of type C social calls (often emitted by juveniles), but there seems to be a true lack of the FM sweep at the beginning of the calls.
-A similar call was also recorded by Sjoerdtje de Boer (lower snippit, after 4,200s) next to type C social calls of common pipistrelle.
+A possible similar call was also recordednext to type C social calls of common pipistrelle.

 Date of recordings: 2024-06-18 Recorded by: Niels Jansen Audio files: 914874914875, 914876, 914874